LuciaLicakova/latent-reasoning-thesis/README.md

 The code reproduces the Coconut training pipeline:
 1. **Stage 0, Chain-of-Thought (CoT)**: trains step-by-step reasoning.
 2. **Stage 1+, Latent Reasoning (Coconut)**: learns to reason within a continuous latent space.
-The contextual variant extends the latent reasoning stage by integrating short-range contextual information into the latent embeddings.
-It aims to improve representation coherence without increasing model parameters or computational complexity.
+The contextual variant extends the latent reasoning stage by integrating short-range contextual information into the latent embeddings in an attempt to improve representation coherence.
+LoRA-based runs restrict parameter updates to low-rank adapters and can be evaluated for their impact on memory usage and reasoning performance.

 ---

 ## Installation